Jessie219-web/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_SAMD21/XIAO-SAMD21-With-PlatformIO.md

   </tr>
 </table>

-In the end of , if you have the same result following picture , that mean you add it XIAO ESP32C6 Development Board successfuly.when you create project again , the XIAO ESP32C6 operations
+In the end of , if you have the same result following picture , that mean you add it XIAO SAMD21 Development Board successfuly.

 ## Tech Support & Product Discussion